The new PSD2 directive is a fundamental piece of payment legislation in Europe.

 It was to go into effect on 14 September 2019.
 However, the European Banking Authority (EBA) granted further potential exemptions and set the new PSD2 deadline to 31 December 2020.

-The PSD2 regulation drastically impacts the financial eco-system and infrastructure for banks, fintechs, and businesses using payment data for the benefits of consumers.
+The PSD 2.0 regulation drastically impacts the financial eco-system and infrastructure for banks, fintechs, and businesses using payment data to benefit consumers.

 The Payment Services Directive 1(aka PSD1 or Directive 2007/64/EC) opened up the European banking and financial services market and went into effect almost ten years ago.